BobFIV/PSU_CAPSTONE_F2023/docs/Bluetooth.md

 ## Logic
 Based partially on the [Multi-NUS](https://github.com/NordicMatt/multi-NUS/tree/master) program to manage multiple NUS connections.
+All code is located in [ble.c](../9160dk) to-do: fix link once full release is out.
 ### Initialization
 At initialization, the table mapping device names to connection indexes are cleared to zero.
 The ctx_lib is also initialized with ```BT_CONN_CTX_DEF(ctx_lib, sizeof(struct bt_nus_client), MAX_CONNECTED_DEVICES);```.
 The following are done in this order: